ccckmit/mdbook/README.md

 Visiting https://localhost:8080/ for a demo site.

+The default user/password is user=ccc, password=ccc1234.

+You should modify the user/password data in setting/setting.mdo for security.

 If you do not start a mongodb server, bookdown will not save data into mongodb, but still can work on the file system.